JuhoSiitonen/Tietokantasovellus/README.md

 Missing features and issues:

--Only elementary html check for user input, except in registering

--Only a preliminary CSS style added

 -Many dishes can be ordered, but only one of each, needs to be changed

 -Prices are only integer type at the moment, same with stars, affects restaurant review average

--HTML used in a very very basic way

 -Separation of concerns in modules routes, restaurants and users to make them more understandable

--Restaurant admin user would be good, at the moment only one kind of admin which controls everything

--Confirmation page usage of hidden inputs

 - Adding dishes with same name in same restaurant, some changes to DB needs to be done to fix this, especially problematic with deleting items